 Primary lactose intolerance is a genetically caused deficiency of the intestinal enzyme lactase, which is responsible for breaking down lactose into glucose and galactose.
-The fermentation of lactose by bacteria in the ileum and large intestine results in fermentation products, which lead to digestive problems and the typical symptoms such as abdominal pain, nausea, meteorism and diarrhoea.
-Around 20% of Europeans and almost 100% of the normal population in large parts of Asia and in the south of Africa suffer from primary lactose intolerance.
+The fermentation of lactose by bacteria in the ileum and large intestine results in fermentation products, which may lead to digestive problems and the typical symptoms such as abdominal pain, nausea, meteorism and diarrhea.

 The two most frequent mutations associated with primary lactose intolerance are the genetic polymorphisms -13910T>C and -22018A>G, which are located in the promoter region of the lactase (LCT) gene.
-According to the most recent knowledge, humans with the homozygous genotypes C/C-13910 and G/G-22018 generally develop symptoms of lactose intolerance, whereas persons with the heterozygous genotypes T/C-13910 and A/G-22018 show these symptoms only when they experience stress or suffer from an intestinal infection.
-Individuals with the genotypes T/T-13910 and A/A-22018 are generally lactase persistent and do not show primary lactose intolerance.
+According to the most recent knowledge, subjects with the homozygous genotypes C/C-13910 and G/G-22018 generally develop symptoms related to lactose intolerance, whereas those with the heterozygous genotypes T/C-13910 and A/G-22018 show these symptoms only when they experience stress or suffer from an intestinal infection.
+Others with the genotypes T/T-13910 and A/A-22018 are generally lactase persistent and do not show primary lactose intolerance.

-Hereditary fructose intolerance (HFI) is a rare autosomal hereditary metabolism disorder caused by a genetic defect of aldolase B, an enzyme of fructose metabolism.
-Due to the aldolase B deficiency, the toxic intermediate product fructose-1 phosphate (F-1-P) is not broken down any further and accumulates in the body.
-The symptoms can encompass nausea, vomiting, gastrointestinal complaints, and in the long term liver damage.
+Hereditary fructose intolerance (HFI) is a rare autosomal hereditary metabolism disorder that can be caused by a genetic defect of aldolase B, an enzyme of fructose metabolism.
+Due to the aldolase B deficiency, the toxic intermediate product fructose-1 phosphate (F-1-P) is not broken down any further and accumulates in the subject body.
+The symptoms can encompass nausea, vomiting, gastrointestinal complaints, and in the long-term liver damage.

-The three amino acid substitutes A149P, A174D, N334K and a deletion of 4 nucleotides in exon 4 are the mutations which are most frequently associated with HFI in Europe.
+The three amino acid substitutes A149P, A174D, N334K and a deletion of 4 nucleotides in exon 4 are the mutations which may be most frequently associated with HFI.
 For manifest HFI, both alleles must be affected by one of the mutations.
 With the homozygous genotype, the same mutation occurs on both alleles (paternal and material heredity).
 If, however, a heterozygous genotype is present in combination with another mutation, this is referred to as a “compound heterozygous” HFI genotype.

-HFI should be differentiated from the much more frequent intestinal fructose intolerance (also called fructose malabsorption; prevalence ~30 %).
+HFI should be differentiated from the much more frequent intestinal fructose intolerance (also called fructose malabsorption).

 The individual product regulatory statements may vary, please refer to the instructions for use for more information.